 The pump stations house a combined total of 25 pumps with a service life of approximately 40 to 50 years for each pump.
-Relocating and decommissioning the existing Zone 5 Booster Station is currently under construction.
-Upgrade of the Zone 2 pump station at Canoe Beach is currently at the design stage.
+Relocating the existing Zone 5 Booster Station has been successfully completed.
+The Zone 2 Pump Station design is now complete.
+We are proceeding with the financing process to secure the necessary funds to commence construction.